IN THE AGE OF NON-MECHANICAL REPRODUCTION: COPYING IN SOUTH ASIAN ILLUSTRATED MANUSCRIPTS

 Neeraja Poddar

-Neeraja Poddar received her PhD in Art History from Columbia University and has held curatorial positions at Philadelphia Museum of Art (PMA) and The City Palace Museum, Udaipur (CPMU).
-She has published on illustrated manuscripts and series of the Bhāgavata Purāṇa and Nepali painting, and has co-guest edited an issue of Manuscript Studies.
-Her curatorial projects include Mewar Photographs, 1857-1947: A Glimpse into the Archive at CPMU, and Encounters in Exile: From the Ramayana, Unbound: Islamic Arts of the Book, and Mythical, Divine, Demonic: Animal Imagery in South Asian Art at PMA.
-Neeraja co- curated the comprehensive reinstallation of the South Asian galleries at the PMA.
+Neeraja Poddar (PhD Columbia University) is an independent scholar and curator of South Asian art.
+She has previously held curatorial positions at Philadelphia Museum of Art (PMA) and The City Palace Museum, Udaipur (CPMU).
+Neeraja’s area of expertise is early modern illustrated manuscripts and series with research interests in the materiality of book objects, relationships between text and image, and the translation and circulation of narrative.
+She has published widely on illustrated manuscripts and series of the Bhāgavata Purāṇa and Nepali painting, and has co-guest edited an issue of Manuscript Studies.
+Her recent curatorial projects are Krishna Reddy: The Movement of Life (2025) and Mythical, Divine, Demonic: Animal Imagery in South Asian Art (2024-2026).
+Neeraja co-curated the comprehensive reinstallation of the South Asian galleries at the PMA.
 Her research has been supported by fellowships from the Oxford Centre for Hindu Studies, The Clark Art Institute, the Andrew W. Mellon Foundation, the C. V. Starr Foundation, and Columbia University.